 - "Joey" (2009) by Sugarland.

-- "Three Stars" (1961) by Eddie Cochran, commemorating the deaths of Richie Valens (who was 17 at the time), Buddy Holly and J.P.
+- "Three Stars" by Eddie Cochran (1959), commemorating the deaths of Ritchie Valens (who was 17 at the time), Buddy Holly and J.P.
 Richardson a.k.a The Big Bopper in an airplane accident.
 The pilot, Roger Peterson, was hardly 20 himself.

-- Terry Jacks' "Seasons in the Sun" (1974).
+- Terry Jacks' "Seasons in the Sun" (1974) based on the far Darker and Edgier "Le Moribond" by Jacques Brel.
 When Terry Jacks recorded "Seasons in the Sun", he had just been diagnosed with leukaemia, and the song could well have been his actual farewell song.
 Fortunately, he got better.

 - "Rocky" by Austin Roberts (1975-and unrelated to the movie) tells the story of young lovers who get married, have an infant daughter, and then the wife unexpectedly dies to an unmentioned disease.
 The lyrics go "Rocky, I never had to die before.
 Don't know if I can do it."
 In the last verse she suggests she will always be around and help him in spirit whenever he and their daughter would be in need.